Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 ## Monthly Returns - Single Ticker

 I chose to build this function with a one-year scope, with optional improvements later on.
-Our first line creates a DataFrame using the `download_data()` function we just built, except with a timescale encompassing the year passed into the function.
+Our first line creates a DataFrame using the `download_data()` function we just built, except with a timescale that encompasses the full range of the year passed into the function.

 ```python
 def monthly_return_single(year, ticker):
     df = download_data(ticker, f'{year-1}-12-01', f'{year}-12-31')
 ```

-**A note:** I am electing to use calculate returns on a close-to-close basis, so in effect, the final closing price of a given month will be treated as the open price for next month's return calculation.
+**A note:** I am electing to calculate returns on a close-to-close basis, so in effect, the final closing price of a given month will be treated as the open price for next month's return calculation.
 In order to accomplish this for a year spanning January to December, we need to include data from December of the previous year to make sure we get our first value for January.

 My main reason for this adjustment was the fact that the yfinance API uses the *adjusted close price* for each security by default, so by comparing two adjusted close prices, we can keep the scale of our analysis accurate.
+I was also having difficulty getting the API's open prices to agree with YahooFinance's web data, but with the close-to-close method I got perfect agreement each time.
+This means that this function now has a built-in sanity check in case our values down the line are ever out of alignment with web data.

 Next, we create a DataFrame that will hold the monthly return values, with columns for year, month, and return, as we would expect.